DigitalKitchenLabs/nft-contracts/contracts/cw721-base/README.md

 # Cw721 Basic

-This is a basic implementation of a cw721 NFT contract.
-It implements the [CW721 spec](../../packages/cw721/README.md) and is designed to be deployed as is, or imported into other contracts to easily build cw721-compatible NFTs with custom logic.
+This is a basic implementation of a cw721 NFT contract adding collection info to be kept on-chain, similar to SG721 (Stargaze).
+It implements the [CW721 spec](../../packages/cw721/README.md) plus Collection Information and is designed to be deployed as is, or imported into other contracts to easily build cw721-compatible NFTs with custom logic.

 Implements:

 - [x] CW721 Base
+- [x] On-chain collection information.
 - [x] Metadata extension
 - [x] Enumerable extension